specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/README.md

 # Pulp/Corev X-Heep with cv32e40p core

-Builds x-heep with a 32e40p core, using the pulp riscv toolchain with the purpose of being to compile and execute Xpulp custom instructions.
-Upon further analysis, it only supports xcorev instructions.
+Builds x-heep with a cv32e40p core, using the pulp riscv toolchain with the purpose of being to compile and execute xcorev custom instructions.

 It uses the [core-v toolchain](https://www.embecosm.com/resources/tool-chain-downloads/#corev) provided by embecosm.